- Albert Adamsis a graduate of Harvard Business and Law School.Albert Adams

-Sally Gries is the founder, chairperson, and CEO of Gries Financial LLC, a multi-family office and wealth management firm for high net worth clients, foundations, and institutions, which oversees over $1.5 billion in assets.
+Sally Gries is the founder and Non-Executive Chairperson of Gries Financial LLC, a multi-family office and wealth management firm for high net worth clients, foundations, and institutions, which oversees over $1.5 billion in assets.
 She and her associates provide comprehensive, total objective financial and investment advisory services.

 An avid reader of the Wall Street Journal as a young teenager, she entered the male-dominated financial field in the late 60’s after graduating from Northwestern University.
 A decade later she started her own company.
 She has the distinction of being the founder of the first female-owned registered investment advisory (RIA) firm in Ohio.